 The Audit Office is an active participant in ACAG, established in 1993 to encourage sharing and cooperation between audit offices in Australasia.

-- Information Systems Audit Group – a forum for exchanging knowledge and experiences in information systems audit and the use of information technology as a support tool for auditors.
+- Information Systems Audit Group – a forum for exchanging knowledge and experiences in information systems audit and the use of technology as a support tool for auditors.

 Local knowledge sharing